EntireTwix/Matrix/README.md

 ### [Benchmarking](benchmarks)
 testing any generic w/lambda vs hand written results in the same time, which means there is no overhead to the generic operation.
 This can be found [here](https://github.com/EntireTwix/Matrix/blob/main/benchmarks/handwritten_vs_generic.cpp)(all times in nanoseconds),

-also the instructions were compared and no differences were found
+additionally the instructions were compared and no differences were found

 generic
 ```cpp